RxKarna/RxKarna.github.io/_blog/sample_blog.md

 They help you:
 - build problem-solving instincts
 - learn tools with purpose
-- improve documentation and methodology
+- document your approach clearly